jaykinghorn/Cost_of_Travel_Index/Project_Start/project_overview.md

 Notes

-* DE meals are lower than expected.
+* Delaware meals are lower than expected.
 Katie Stadius flagged that they are reviewing the Delaware spend data.
 * There is variance between the accommodations calculated by this script and the values from KeyData.
-More discovery helpful to determine which to use long-term.
+Use Spending accommodations for now.
+Additional discovery later will be helpful to determine which to use long-term.